A Product Model: Amazon Kindle eReader OOBE

 Product Model 101: Describing the happy path (and nothing but the happy path)

 The Kindle OOBE “happy path” requirements described a simple, error-free experience which assumed a successful data network log on.
-There were no details about on-device account creation (ODAC).
+There were no requirements for on-device account creation (ODAC).

 Real-world requirements (i.e. error states)